I am an avid reader of social issues and love to write about them. Hubpages is giving me a great opportunity to express my views.

 How Do Women's Rights in the West Compare?

-Though western societies are not perfect for women, they are still far better for women than third world countries like Pakistan, India, Saudi Arabia, Iran, Afghanistan, and others.
+Though western societies are not perfect for women, they are still far better for women than developing countries like Pakistan, India, Saudi Arabia, Iran, Afghanistan, and others.
 Women in western countries have almost all of the rights they are entitled to, and many don't realize how fortunate they are to be living in a free society.
-On the contrary, women living in third world countries have fewer rights and live by outdated values and traditions; these are a big hindrance to their empowerment.
+On the contrary, women living in developing countries have fewer rights and live by outdated values and traditions; these are major hindrances to their empowerment.

 Domestic Violence Against Women